 – 310 mm | f/3,9 | ~1909 –

-This is a very late Petzval, if one thinks that its conception and first design dates from 1840, when the mathematician Joseph Petzval created it and the company Voigtländer, in Vienna, produced its first sample (see the complete history in this article).
-The development of photographic lenses, from the very beginning, took different paths with different objectives.
+This is a very late Petzval, if one thinks that its conception and first design dates from 1840, when the mathematician Joseph Petzval created it and the company Voigtländer, in Vienna, produced its first sample (read more in this article).
+The development of photographic lenses, from the very beginning, took different paths with different aims.
 Most obvious of all was to get a lens that could focus on the entire photographic plate with enough brightness to record that image in a very brief instant.
 This would be a “scientific” lens so to speak, for it would accurately and undistortedly record everything in front of it.
 The ideal sensitive support for this ideal lens would be a surface without grains or textures that would reproduce, one to one, the same relative brightness values of the photographed objects.
 It would make a perfect copy of the physical world.

 It was this type of demand that allowed the design of Petzval to remain in the catalog of the main manufacturers for so many decades and, strictly speaking, continues a type of lens very usable today.
 It was not “outdated” as it was soon put in a way out of lenses’ technical race.